triddell/TA-sendraw/README.md

 ### Related Application

 A similar application has been developed for sending CEF-formatted Splunk events to third-party servers.
-Further information on this application is available on GitHub: [`TA-sendcef`](https://github.com/triddell/TA-sendcef)
+Further information on this application is available on both [Splunk Base](https://splunkbase.splunk.com/app/3623/) and [GitHub](https://github.com/triddell/TA-sendcef).